 - Sedation Dentistry

 Baby teeth, also known as primary teeth, are actually important to your child’s development.
-They help your son or daughter chew, speak, and talk in the way they should.
+They help them chew, speak, and talk easily and naturally.
 Additionally, they reserve space in the jaw for the underlying permanent teeth.
 If a child loses a tooth prematurely, whether due to trauma or decay, the adjacent teeth may drift to attempt to fill in the gap, causing the adult teeth to grow in at awkward angles that may require orthodontic treatment in the future.
 Because of this, it’s crucial that you and your child care for their baby teeth until they’re ready to fall out naturally.

 As soon as your infant comes home from the hospital, it’s a good idea to wipe their gums with a clean damp washcloth every day.
 Once their first tooth erupts, use a toothbrush with a small head and soft bristles to clean it at least twice daily.
 Start flossing as soon as your little one has two teeth that touch.